 The Agency for Healthcare Research and Quality (AHRQ) further defines the Patient-Centered Medical Home as an approach to the delivery of primary care that is patient centered, comprehensive, coordinated, accessible, and committed to quality and safety.
 The patient-centered approach actively supports patients in learning to manage and organize their own care.
 Recognizing that patients and families are core members of the care team, patient-centered practices ensure that they are fully informed partners in establishing care plans.
 Comprehensive care involves working with a team of providers within the clinic, to augment and enhance the care of the physician.
 Team members can include nurses, social worker, dieticians, or other ancillary providers.

 The Department of Family Medicine is focused on creating the ideal PCMH experience.
 Our health centers offer patients both evening and weekend hours.
-We provide on-site clinical pharmacists, social workers, and dieticians.
+We provide on-site clinical pharmacists, social workers, and dietitians.
 Our nurses are trained in case management and self-management support.
 Each site has a panel manager, to assist in population management.
 In 2013, all five of our clinical sites qualified for PCMH Honor Roll status through Blue Cross Blue Shield of Michigan, which is based on consistently high achievement in implementation of PCMH capabilities, and on performance on quality, use and efficiency metrics.
 Future initiatives include development of patient advisory committees and enhancing technologic capabilities for advanced screening and diagnosis at the site level.